If you’re new to outdoor activities and you don’t know where to go, this list is for you.

 Conservation Groups – If you’re looking for a way to volunteer your time outdoors you can do this through conservation groups.
 It’s a great way to give back or go to some amazing places for free or at low cost.
 They can also help in finding places to stay such as hostels or private camping areas.

-- You can also use the free version of ALLTrails to find a hike near you.
+- Use the free version of ALLTrails to find a hike near you and also read reviews about hikes or give your own review.

 Meetup groups – You’ll most likely find a group for whatever it is you want to do outdoors by using this social site.
 Or if you can’t find a group in your area, be the one to start your own group.